 The Fund seeks regular income, conservation of principal, and an opportunity for long-term growth of principal and income.

-The Fund invests in a diversified portfolio of common stocks, preferred stocks, and fixed-income securities.
+The Fund invests in a diversified portfolio of equity securities and debt securities.

-primarily in companies that, in Dodge & Cox’s opinion, appear to be temporarily undervalued by the stock market but have a favorable outlook for long-term growth.
-Under normal circumstances the Fund will hold no more than 75% of its total assets in
+in companies that, in Dodge & Cox’s opinion, appear to be temporarily undervalued by the stock market but have a favorable outlook for long-term growth.
+Under normal circumstances the Fund will hold no more than 75%, and no less than 25%, of its total assets in